RG9-1485

 The top metal on both is more securely held, it forms a hook that inserts into a narrow recess in the plastic body.
 Both original and compatible seem identical, although closer examination shows the originals have a brighter finish.

-At a casual glance these pads look OK; its only when things go wrong that you start to look more closely.
-The plastic moulding is rubbish, but that is just a clue to careless manufacture, its not the cause of the fault.
-The cause seems to be the metalwork, its not the same shape.
+At a casual glance these pads look OK; it's only when things go wrong that you start to look more closely.
+The plastic moulding is rubbish, but that is just a clue to careless manufacture, it's not the cause of the fault.
+The cause seems to be the metalwork, it's not the same shape.
 We think it was designed wrongly, it could conceivably just be operator carelessness on the pressing machine.
 The rubber pad is slightly wrong as well, not quite wide enough, so that a gap between it and the metal is still more likely.
 Just for a clincher they didn't form the hooks or super glue the metal to the plastic.

 Interestingly they could have made this part better than the original.
 The top metal has a tab that locks it into the rear of the plastic.
 The tray-1 pad has a tab holding the metal in place.
 A couple of similar tabs on the lower metal would have held it in place better.
 Compatibles could sometimes be better than originals.